 One important thing to note with this and many EVGA products is that, if you want to take full advantage of the extended warranties they offer, you usually need to register the product on EVGA’s website after purchasing it.
 This can be a hassle, and can sometimes cause problems if you need to make a claim down the line, but forgot to register your product.

 Additionally, be aware of where you purchase this unit.
 Older versions of this PSU (and many others) can have unforeseen issues not present in newer units.
 If you’re concerned that a website may be selling older units, it’s best to shop at the company’s website directly.

 - Long warranties on related products

 - Silent when not at load

 - Prone to the usual mechanical failures

 The Corsair RMx series is quite similar to the GQ we just looked at but raises the bar in that this unit is fully-modular.
 This is the first fully-modular unit on our list, but surprisingly, it’s still very much in the affordable range.
 While you’ll need to break the $100 barrier for just about any fully-modular PSU, this PSU straddles that line nicely.

 Like the GQ, this RMx 850 is gold certified, meaning that it’ll operate around 90% efficiency.
-Additionally, this unit comes in a vast range of wattages.
+Additionally, this unit comes in a wide range of wattages.